rossfraney/Year-3-Project/functional_spec/FunctionalSpec.md

 &nbsp;

 #### Using the Raspberry Pi
-The task of actually running the majority of this project through the use of a Raspberry Pi is certainly going to be a potential challenge and a massive learning experience for both team members, as neither have had any appreciable experience interacting with a Raspberry Pi in the past.
+The task of facilitating much of this system using a Raspberry Pi is certainly going to be a potential challenge and a massive learning experience for both team members, as neither have had any appreciable experience interacting with a Raspberry Pi in the past.
 We will need to quickly discover the basics of setup and configuration and how to use the Pi in conjunction with our external software (for example Skype, Emacs editor, Motion Detection Packages, VNC server, and of course programming on the device, either through SSH or directly).
 This will certainly prove a valuable learning experience for both of us, but will also be a significant challenge both in terms research and implementation considering our relatively tight time schedule, and it's intertwining with examinations.

-Another challenge associated with the Raspberry Pi will be the development of Configuration Scripts which will allow the Pi to run the our program correctly upon startup.
-This is an absolutely essential aspect of the final product when considering the user may not be tech literate, and even if this is not the case, could not be expected to SSH into the Raspberry Pi and run a terminal command each time the system is needed.
+Another challenge associated with the Raspberry Pi will be the development of Configuration Scripts which will allow the Pi to run our program correctly upon startup.
+This is an essential aspect of the final product when considering the user may not be tech literate, and even if this is not the case, could not be expected to SSH into the Raspberry Pi and run a terminal command each time the system is needed.
 This aspect of the project will facilitate the improvement in the basic bash scripting knowledge we have so far gained through this course and allow us to implement those skills in a real-life scenario for the first time.

 #### No Python Experience
 This is considered one of the largest challenges of the project and as such, a suitable chunk of our time schedule has been dedicated to completing this task.
-As well as this it has been placed very early on the schedule, which should allow any unforseen problems to be dealt with as soon as possible.
+As well as this it has been placed very early on the schedule, which should allow any unforeseen problems to be dealt with as soon as possible.
 Both members are going into this project completely new to the language of Python.
 The general concepts surrounding Object Oriented Programming should, hopefully, carry over from our time spent learning Java and C++.
-However, developing our largest and most challenging program in an untouched language is certainly going to be one of the main challenges that this project will produce, yet when completed, will surely have provided us with an invlauable improvement to our programming capacities.
+However, developing our largest and most challenging program in an untouched language is certainly going to be one of the main challenges that this project will produce, yet when completed, will surely have provided us with an invaluable improvement to our programming capacities.

 #### Creating an Android Application
-For our project we must build an android application, which again is something that neither team member has prior experience in.
-The basic design and construction of the application is exspected (perhaps naively) to be relatively straightforward, due to the extensive wealth of help online and also our experience coding in OO languages.
-However, the main challenges will likely come with linking this application to external / 3rd party software such as Skype and Dropbox, and also including features such as GPS using our own code.
-The research material on these particular features may be more limited and will certainly require more skill and thought when implementing them correctly.
+For our project, we must build an android application, which again is something that neither team member has prior experience in.
+The basic design and construction of the application is expected (perhaps naively) to be relatively straightforward, due to the extensive wealth of help online and also our experience coding in OO languages.
+However, the main challenges will likely come with linking this application to external / 3rd party software such as Skype and Dropbox, and also the inclusion of features such as GPS using our own code.
+The research material on these features may be more limited and will certainly require more skill and thought when implementing them correctly.

 Designing the application is also an opportunity to expand our skills in UI design and usability.
 As multiple modules have been focused on this topic over the course of the past three years, this is a valuable opportunity to implement what has been learned in a real-world scenario.

 #### GPS Inclusion in Code
 Including GPS functionality into the code whereby the Pi will be able to detect the user's location based on their android device with the application installed is another feature that we plan to include in this project and is also untouched territory for us.
-We have no Application development practise under our belts, as mentioned above, and to join with this we have also never implemented any sort of location based programming in any aspects so far in our past coding experiences.
-Although a proposed solution of using third party software has been mentioned, this really is not an ideal solution, and we are confident that with enough research, we can overcome this problem using our own solution.
-This being said, it is certainly one of the largest areas of concern for the team.
+We have no Application development practice under our belts, as mentioned above, and to join with this we have also never implemented any sort of location based programming in any aspects so far in our past coding experiences.
+Although a proposed solution of using third party software has been mentioned, this is not an ideal solution, and we are confident that with enough research, we can overcome this problem using our own solution.
+It is certainly one of the largest areas of concern for the team.

 #### No Dropbox Experience
 Prior to the development of this project, neither member had any experience in using the Dropbox file storage system.
 This is an aspect of learning that is expected to be straightforward and relatively pain-free.
 However, the main challenge will of course come with correctly applying this to link correctly with both the Raspberry Pi, and our android application.
-Integrating third party software in programming is something that has never been done to this degree, and this in compbination with assuring the Dropbx account is also synchronized with an android application (another unfamiliar hurdle) is certainly a challenge.
+Integrating third party software in programming is something that has never been done to this degree, and this in combination with assuring the Dropbx account is also synchronized with an android application (another unfamiliar hurdle) is certainly a challenge.